 Points of Interest: Shiseido is currently trialing Replicel’s RCH-01 in Japan for market approval by the end of 2018.
-Replicel is also planning on launching its own RCH-01 Phase 2 trial sometime in 1st half 2017 for approval in North America.
+Replicel is also planning on launching its own RCH-01 Phase 2 trial, hopefully sometime in 2017, for the regulatory approval pathway in North America.

 Status: Shiseido’s Japan trial has launched in 3rd quarter 2016.
 Estimated market release by 3rd quarter 2018 in Japan.